On the decidability of semigroup freeness: Subsemigroups of groups

 \section{Subsemigroups of groups}

-A \emph{group} is a monoid in which every element is invertible.
-Rational subsets of groups, and in particular rational subsets of the free group, have been widely studied (see \cite{Grunschlag99} and references therein).
-For any group $G$ with a \ruset, we prove that \pbfree{G} is a rational problem (Theorem~\ref{th:ramemb-freeness}).
-From this result we deduce that both $\GL{2}{\Z}$ and the free group have decidable freeness problems (Corollaries~\ref{coro:GL2} and~\ref{coro:free-group}).
+Automata over monoids, and in particular automata over the free group, have been widely studied \cite{Saka03,Grunschlag99}.
+In this section, we first prove that for any group $G$ with a \ruset, \pbfree{G} reduces to an automata theory problem (Theorem~\ref{th:ramemb-freeness-gen}).
+We then use this reduction to show that both $\GL{2}{\Z}$ and the free groups have decidable freeness problems (Corollaries~\ref{coro:GL2} and~\ref{coro:free-group}).

-\begin{remark} Let $G$ be a group with a \ruset. \pbfree{G} should not be confused with the following problem, which is not the concern of the paper: given a finite subset $X \subseteq G$, decide whether the subgroup of $G$ generated by $X$ is a free group with basis $X$. \end{remark}
+\begin{rmrk} Let $G$ be a group with a \ruset. \pbfree{G} should not be confused with the following problem, which is not the concern of the paper: given a finite subset $X \subseteq G$, decide whether the subgroup of $G$ generated by $X$ is a free group with basis $X$. \end{rmrk}